Does your team need Fractional CTO services?

 When you are a thrifty and scrappy startup, you might have a searing problem that demands attention.
 It doesn’t make sense to hire someone full-time to help solve that problem.
 Instead, a fractional CTO can help get you moving in the right direction again.

-What types of problems can fractional CTOs resolve?
+What types of problems can part time ctos or fractional CTOs resolve?

 CTOs are best suited to deal with strategic issues.
 They often have deep expertise in strategic thinking and apply methodologies such as Roger L. Martin’s Playing to Win framework or lessons from Michael Porter’s definitive work, Competitive Strategy.
 Fractional CTOs can take on many of the responsibilities of a full-time in-house CTO.
 Here are some topics we regularly manage: